broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

 - Add temporary pods to Elasticsearch cluster.

   ```
-  ./deployctl elasticsearch apply --n-data-pods=2 --n-ingest-pods=48
+  ./deployctl elasticsearch apply --n-ingest-pods=48
   ```

-  The number of ingest pods can vary.
-Very large numbers of ingest pods may require adjusting the maximum nodes setting for the `elasticsearch-data` node pool's autoscaler.
+  The number of ingest pods should match the number of nodes in the `es-ingest` node pool.

   Watch pods' readiness with `kubectl get pods -w`.

 - Create a Dataproc cluster and load a Hail table.
+The number of workers in the cluster should match the number of ingest pods.

   ```
   ./deployctl dataproc-cluster start es --num-preemptible-workers 48